seanmorris/pib/README.md

 ***You won't need to use this if you build in-place or use a CDN.***

-The php-wasm package comes with pre-build binaries out of the box so you can get started quickly.
+The php-wasm package comes with pre-built binaries out of the box so you can get started quickly.

 You'll need to add the following `postinstall` script entry to your package.json to ensure the static assets are available to your web application.
 Make sure to replace `public/` with the path to your public document root if necessary.